 All classes are assessed for educational effectiveness of teaching and learning.
 Given the unique sending process of the Byzantine Catholic Church, 100% of graduating M.Div students and M.A.T.-formation students who are ordained to the priesthood are assigned immediate parish placement, usually as parochial vicars or administrators.
 Within one or two years they are usually appointed as pastors.

-Since the inception of the Master of Theology (M.A.T.) program in 2003, 15 students have enrolled and six have completed the program within six years, including the seminary’s first female graduate.
-Some students continue to pursue further education toward an advanced degree and others are actively employed in theologically relevant fields, including teaching.
-Presently, six students are progressing toward graduation.
+Since the inception of the Master of Theology (M.A.T.) program in 2003, 16 students, both men and women, have enrolled andhave successfully received their degrees.
+Some graduates continue to pursue further education toward an advanced degree and others are actively employed in theologically relevant fields, including teaching and chaplaincy.

 Our distance education program, Byzantine Online, has resulted in more than 100 unique registrations from individuals as far away as Australia, Canada, and Mexico as well as here in the United States.
 Since its inception in 2010, three individuals have completed the Certificate of Eastern Christian Studies and 20 others are in the process of completing the certificate.
 Since January 2015, we have begun to offer credit courses via Byzantine Online.
 This is not yet a degree granting program but its effectiveness is informed by a variety of direct and indirect measures of student experience and learning, such as course evaluations, student surveys and interviews and direct assessment of student learning measured against clearly articulated learning outcomes at the institutional, program and course level pertinent to a virtual learning environment.

 Generally, our graduates have assessed their program at the Byzantine Catholic Seminary as very effective in developing their ability to think theologically, enhancing knowledge of Christian philosophy, ethics, Church doctrine, and history, developing the ability to relate social issues to faith, to preach well, and to use and interpret Sacred Scripture.